Mezcal Old Fashioned: The Smoky Agave Variation

 The Mezcal Old Fashioned trades whiskey for the smokiest spirit in the Old Fashioned family.
 Pure mezcal — not the half-mezcal-half-tequila Oaxacan build — leans hard into the smoke, the agave, and the mineral-savory character that comes from underground roasting.
 Done right, it's a darker, more brooding cocktail than any whiskey version.
 This is the recipe, the mezcal picks, and how the cocktail differs from the Oaxacan Old Fashioned and the Tequila Old Fashioned.

-TL;DR — Mezcal Old Fashioned
+The Short Version — Mezcal Old Fashioned

 - The build: 2 oz mezcal + ¼ oz agave nectar + 2 dashes Bittermens Xocolatl Mole bitters + expressed orange peel + 1 large ice rock.